opengsn/gsn/README.md

 The system is completely decentralized and trust-less: the client doesn't trust on the Relay Service, and the Relay service
 doesn't trust neither the client nor the target contract, yet none can compromise the system.
+A network of relays guarantees the system has high availability.

 ## Do I need Metamask/Mist/Hardware wallet ?

-Since clients no longer carry ether, you're not *required* to use strong wallet - you can keep the client's private key is a local file (cookie).
-The client can use your local web3 account (e.g. MetaMask), or create a local private-key.
+A strong wallet is required if you want to use it to save valuable assets.
+The fact the user doesn't hold eth doesn't mean its key is not valuable.
+If you create a sample app, where the user won't lose much if the key is lost, then its ok to keep the key in a browser "cookie".

 ## Is it safe?

-Absolutely.
+The GSN had passed through an extensive review, including a full security audit by OpenZeppelin, so we believe it is secured.

 In our "mutual-distrust" model, neither the client or contract has to trust the relay to work correctly, nor the relay trusts the contract or client.
 All transaction are signed, both by the client (though its account doesn't have to carry any ether) and by the relay.

 - The contract knows that only trusted requests will ever be relayed to it, and that it's only liable to pay for those.
 - The relay can be sure it will be compensated by the contract for its service.
 - The client can be sure the relay did its job to relay the request, and didn't try to fool either the client or contract.
-- The Relay, even though its an off-chain component, is not trusted in any way, and can't DoS the system or steal funds.
+- A Relay, even though its an off-chain component, is not trusted in any way, and can't DoS the system or steal funds.
 Any such attempt is cryptographically proven, and penalizes the relay before banning it from the network.

 Neither the relays in the network, nor the RelayHub contract are controlled by Openeth in any way.
 We will operate relays in the network, to make sure there's availability of relays, but so can anyone else.